What God Makes Free is Free Indeed:

 "We belong to a loose group of (300) churches...very loosely structured.
 We don't have any overseer.
 We do share a common statement of faith.
 Although the individual practices within the churches might vary."

 "Theologically [the FCA] are similar to the Assemblies of God but in practice they would not have the same kind of denominational structure."
 (What does the fellowship connection do for you?)
 "Not a lot.
 It provides the true fellowship of churches is primarily what it is for.
 It's a national convention, a regional convention.
 Primarily it's for fellowship.
-Some cooperation for missions."up
+Some cooperation for missions."

 A pastor associated with the Biblical Apostolic Organization: